16 states that want to electrify USPS fleet file lawsuits

-California and 15 other states that want the U.S. Postal Service to buy more electric delivery vehicles are suing to halt purchases of thousands of gas-powered trucks as the agency modernizes its mail delivery fleet.
+California and 15 states that want the U.S. Postal Service to electrify its mail delivery vehicles are suing to halt purchases of thousands of gas-powered trucks as the agency modernizes its delivery fleet.

 Plaintiffs contend that purchases of fossil fuel-powered delivery vehicles will cause environmental harm for decades to come.